-On November 30, 2012, we entered into a credit agreement, or the Credit Agreement, with Bank of America, N.A. and other lenders party thereto.
-The Credit Agreement provides for an unsecured revolving credit facility of \$250 million and provides that we may select interest rates under the credit facility equal to (1) LIBOR plus the Applicable Rate for LIBOR loans (which is an amount ranging from 1.00 percent to 2.00 percent depending on our consolidated leverage ratio) or (2) the Base Rate (which is defined as the higher of Bank of America prime rate, the Federal funds rate plus 0.50 percent, or LIBOR plus 1.00 percent) plus the Applicable Rate for Base Rate loans (which is an amount ranging from 0.00 percent to 1.00 percent depending on our consolidated leverage ratio).
-Our obligations under the credit facility are guaranteed by certain of our direct and indirect subsidiaries.
-The Credit Agreement allows us from time to time to request that the credit facility be further increased by an amount not to exceed, in the aggregate, \$150 million, subject to the arrangement of additional commitments with financial institutions acceptable to us and Bank of America.
-The Credit Agreement contains various financial covenants that, among other things, require us to maintain certain leverage and fixed charges coverage ratios.
-The credit facility will become due on November 30, 2017, subject to acceleration upon certain specified events of defaults, including breaches of representations or covenants, failure to pay other material indebtedness or a change of control of our Company, as defined in the Credit Agreement.
-We expect to use the credit facility for general corporate purposes.
-As of December 30, 2014, we had no balance outstanding and we were, and expect to remain, in compliance with all covenant requirements under the Credit Agreement.
+On November 30, 2012, we entered into a credit agreement, or the 2012 Credit Agreement, with Bank of America, N.A. and other lenders party thereto.
+The 2012 Credit Agreement provided for an unsecured revolving credit facility of \$250 million that would have become due on November 30, 2017.
+As of December 30, 2014, we had no balance outstanding under the 2012 Credit Agreement.
+On July 16, 2015, we terminated the 2012 Credit Agreement and entered into a new credit agreement, or the 2015 Credit Agreement, with Bank of America, N.A., as administrative agent, swing line lender and L/C issuer, and each lender from time to time party thereto.
+The 2015 Credit Agreement provides for an unsecured revolving credit facility of \$250 million that will become due on July 16, 2020, subject to acceleration upon certain specified events of default, including breaches of representations or covenants, failure to pay other material indebtedness or a change of control, as defined in the 2015 Credit Agreement.
+We may select interest rates under the credit facility equal to, at our option, (1) the Eurodollar rate plus a margin ranging from 1.00 percent to 1.50 percent depending on our consolidated leverage ratio or (2) the highest of (a) the Bank of America prime rate, (b) the Federal funds rate plus 0.50 percent or (c) the Eurodollar rate plus 1.00 percent, plus a margin ranging from 0.00 percent to 0.50 percent depending on our consolidated leverage ratio.
+Our obligations under the 2015 Credit Agreement are guaranteed by certain of our direct and indirect subsidiaries.
+The 2015 Credit Agreement allows us from time to time to request that the credit facility be further increased by an amount not to exceed, in the aggregate, \$150 million, subject to the arrangement of additional commitments with financial institutions acceptable to us and Bank of America.
+As of December 29, 2015, we had no balance outstanding under the 2015 Credit Agreement.